 No supervisory personnel shall offer or provide outside employment to a College employee serving under that person’s direction or control.

+Before an employee engages in outside employment the employee must inform his/her immediate supervisor, in writing, of the outside employment opportunity in order for the supervisor to determine if the outside employment will interfere with the employee’s duties at Florida SouthWestern State College.

+Per College Operating Procedures 05-0903 - No employee shall have or hold any employment or contractual relationship with any business entity which is doing business with the College; nor shall an employee have or hold any employment or contractual relationship that will create a continuing or frequently recurring conflict between his/her private interests and the performance of his/her public duties or that would impede the full and faithful discharge of his/her duties.

 Violation of any of these conditions may be grounds for termination or discipline or for the College’s requiring that the employee terminate his or her outside employment.

-Individuals may utilize vacation leave, personal leave with pay, or personal leave without pay to perform outside employment, provided proper approvals for the leave have been obtained prior to each activity.
+Individuals may utilize vacation leave, personal leave with pay, or in extenuating circumstances, personal leave without pay to perform outside employment, provided proper approvals for the leave have been obtained prior to each activity.

 In addition, it is recognized by the institution that employees are asked from time to time to provide highly specialized professional services to individuals and/or groups outside the college on a non-paid or volunteer basis.
-Edison State College believes such services rendered by employees are beneficial to the requesting group, to the person from whom such services are requested, and to the institution at large.
+Florida SouthWestern State College believes such services rendered by employees are beneficial to the requesting group, to the person from whom such services are requested, and to the institution at large.
 Since requests for such services quite often involve work during scheduled working hours at or for the institution, approvals of such requests will be given on the basis of the merits of each individual case by the employee's immediate supervisor.

 Internal Employment